rfuzzo/MorrowindPlusPlus/fundamentals/landscape.md

 [**Concept Art Palace (Vivec City)**](https://www.nexusmods.com/morrowind/mods/48136)\
  The Concept Art Palace mod (C.A.P.) is my attempt to bring the Vivec palace closer the original Kirkbride's concept art.

+* On MO2 installation, check the following options in the BAIN installer:
+  * [x] 00 - Core Files
+  * [x] 05 - GitD - patch

 [**Vivec Palace Water Replacer**](https://www.nexusmods.com/morrowind/mods/48291)\
 Replaces the water in the Palace of Vivec's canals.